Umuzi-org/ACN-syllabus/content/projects/nodejs/sql/_index.md

 ## Helloworld

-Before you dive into anything too intense, let's make sure that you can get the node to connect to your database.
+Before you dive into anything too intense, let's make sure that you can get node to connect to your database.
 Can you get this Node script to run:

 {{% code_snippet "helloworld.js" %}}